Angela Park

 Angela Park (박혜인, born August 25, 1988) is a Brazilian-American professional golfer who played on the LPGA Tour.
 She holds dual citizenship in Brazil and the United States.

-Childhood and personal life
+Early life

-Park was born in Foz do Iguaçu, Paraná, Brazil to South Korean-born parents who had a business in Brazil.
+In 1988, Park was born in Foz do Iguaçu, Paraná, Brazil.
+She was born to South Korean-born parents who had a business in Brazil.
 At the age of 8, she moved with her father and siblings to Torrance, California and spent the remainder of her childhood there where she attended Torrance High School.
 She states she has only been to Korea on holiday.